 Harmon filed suit in state court, seeking the return of his ring or compensation for its value.
-On April 18, 2006 the defendants filed an affidavit from Cradduck in which he stated the ring had been placed in an ...
+On April 18, 2006 the defendants filed an affidavit from Cradduck in which he stated the ring had been placed in an unsecured desk and stolen ...

 The Oklahoma Supreme Court has held that factual disputes about a guard’s alleged theft of a prisoner’s wedding ring precluded summary judgment in a lawsuit that has been pending for the past eight years.